ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="tip" data-title="Tips">

-> - You can use the environment variables `SERVICEBUS_QUEUE`, and `SB_ORDERS__fullyQualifiedNamespace` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-<SUFFIX>`
+> - You can use the environment variables `SERVICEBUS_QUEUE`, and `SB_ORDERS__fullyQualifiedNamespace` to send messages to Service Bus using the managed identity of the Function App `func-proc-lab-[randomId]`.
+Both environment variables have already been set on the Function App when you have provisioned the resources at the beginning on the workshop.
 >
-> - You can leverage the [Service Bus output binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-javascript)
+> - You can leverage the [Service Bus output binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-javascript) to easily add order messages to Service Bus.

 </div>